anyfinetworks/vyatta-anyfi-gateway/README.md

 # Goals and Objectives

-Provide a Vyatta (and EdgeOS) CLI for ANYFI GATEWAY, allowing for large scale centralized ANY80211 tunnel termination.
+Provide a Vyatta (and EdgeOS) CLI for Anyfi Gateway, allowing for large scale centralized ANY80211 tunnel termination.

 # Functional Specification

-The user will be able to distribute virtual Wi-Fi network (a.k.a. "service" in ANYFI terminology) from a gateway running the Vyatta Network OS.
+The user will be able to distribute virtual Wi-Fi network (a.k.a. "service" in SDWN terminology) from a gateway running the Vyatta Network OS.
 The virtual network is configured with nearly identically to a physical access point: SSID, authentication protocol, cipher and so on.